rust-lang/rfcs/text/3081-multi-part-examples-in-rustdoc/index.md

 From the guide section earlier:

-> Language is not automatically inherited from the one in the `split-start` block.
-If any part has a language tag that is different than the one in the `split-start`, the documentation will fail to build.
+> If a language tag is present, it must be the first word in the info-string and must be present in all parts of the multi-part example.

 An alternative to this is that specifying the language in the `split-start` block suffices and rustdoc can understand that all following parts of the multi-part example are of the same language.
 There is a problem with that.